-ITEM REQUIREMENT DOCUMENT REFERENCE B41 (a) amend, or prepare an addendum to, the Construction Environmental Management Plan (CEMP) applicable to the This CEMP CSSI approval (CSSI 7400) to apply to the development.
+ITEM REQUIREMENT B41 (a) amend, or prepare an addendum to, the Construction This CEMP Environmental Management Plan (CEMP) applicable to the CSSI approval (CSSI 7400) to apply to the development.
 Section 1.7

-ITEM REQUIREMENT DOCUMENT REFERENCE The amended CEMP must be submitted to the Planning Secretary and Certifier, or The amended CEMP must be submitted to the Planning Secretary and Certifier, or (b) Prepare a Construction Framework Environmental Management Plan (CFEMP) for the development, independent of the CEMP approved with the CSSI station works.
+ITEM REQUIREMENT The amended CEMP must be submitted to the Planning Secretary and Certifier, or Secretary and Certifier, or (b) Prepare a Construction Framework Environmental Management Plan (CFEMP) for the development, independent of the CEMP approved with the CSSI station works.
 A copy of the final CFEMP must be submitted to the Planning Secretary and Certifier.
-The CFEMP must: (i) describe the relevant stages and phases of construction including work program outlining relevant timeframes for each stage/phase (ii) describe all activities to be undertaken on the site during site establishment and construction of the development (iii) clearly outline the stages/phases of construction that require ongoing environmental management monitoring and reporting (iv) detail statutory and other obligations that the Applicant is required to fulfil during site establishment and construction, including approvals, consultations and agreements required from authorities and other stakeholders, and key legislation and policies (v) include specific consideration of measures to address any requirements of the EPA during site establishment and construction (vi) describe the roles and responsibilities for all relevant employees involved in the site establishment and construction of the works (vii) detail how the environmental performance of the site Not applicable as the CEMP applicable to the CSSI Approval has been amended per B41(a). preparation and construction works will be monitored, and what actions will be taken to address identified potential environmental impacts (viii) document and incorporate all sub environmental management plans (Sub-Plans), studies and monitoring programs required under this consent; and (ix) include arrangements for community consultation and complaints handling procedures during construction.
+The CFEMP must: (i) describe the relevant stages and phases of construction including work program outlining relevant timeframes for each stage/phase (ii) describe all activities to be undertaken on the site during site establishment and construction of the development (iii) clearly outline the stages/phases of construction that require ongoing environmental management monitoring and reporting (iv) detail statutory and other obligations that the Applicant is required to fulfil during site establishment and construction, including approvals, consultations and agreements required from authorities and other stakeholders, and key legislation and policies (v) include specific consideration of measures to address any requirements of the EPA during site establishment and construction (vi) describe the roles and responsibilities for all relevant employees involved in the site establishment and construction of the works Not applicable as the CEMP applicable to the CSSI Approval has been amended per B41(a). preparation and construction works will be monitored, and what actions will be taken to address identified potential environmental impacts (viii) document and incorporate all sub environmental management plans (Sub-Plans), studies and monitoring programs required under this consent; and (ix) include arrangements for community consultation and complaints handling procedures during construction.

-$\mbox{\bf Appendix}~\mbox{\bf C}$ outlines how this CEMP has addressed the relevant conditions, REMMs and CEMF requirements.
+Appendix C outlines how this CEMP has addressed the relevant conditions, REMMs and CEMF requirements.